How To Buy, Store, Prep, and Cook Chicken

-Chicken is a popular and versatile ingredient that lends itself to all kinds of savory recipes.
-Get simple tips for buying, storing, freezing, thawing, prepping, and cooking this dinnertime favorite.
+Chicken almost always tops the list of the most-searched recipes on Allrecipes, and for good reason.
+Chicken is a popular and versatile ingredient that lends itself to all kinds of savory recipes and cooking methods.
+We'll share our best tips for buying, storing, freezing, thawing, prepping, and cooking chicken and answer your frequently asked questions.

 How to Buy, Store, and Freeze Chicken

 - At the grocery store, pick up your raw chicken last, just before you head to the check-out line.
 And have the checker wrap the chicken in a plastic bag in case the package leaks.

 - A whole cooked chicken can be kept in the refrigerator for 3 days; cut-up cooked chicken can be stored in the refrigerator for 2 days.

 - Never leave raw or frozen chicken at room temperature, which encourages the growth of bacteria like salmonella and listeria.
 Cooked chicken should not be left at room temperature for more than 2 hours.

 - Freeze any chicken that won't be used right away.
 You can freeze it in its store packaging, but if you plan on storing it for longer than two months, unwrap the chicken and rewrap it in heavy duty aluminum foil and a plastic freezer bag.
 Chicken can be frozen as long as one year without sacrificing quality.

 Thaw frozen chicken slowly and safely.
 Never thaw frozen chicken by leaving it out at room temperature.